taylorsudo/email-signature-generator/README.md

 Deploy to Vercel or copy the `.next` output to your preferred host.

 ## Contributing
 Questions, improvements, or bug fixes are all welcome—feel free to open an issue or make a pull request.
+Instructions for additional email clients are most welcome.